top of page

 • 4 min read

 There are a lot of folks out there who are interested in aerial fitness but who are worried they won’t be strong enough.
-I know this because, in ten years of teaching aerial fitness, I rarely get a new client who doesn’t preface their arrival with a phone call expressing this concern.
-Feel free to call any time but rest assured that we have tried and tested curriculum for total beginners of all ages and fitness levels!
-Our classes have helped dozens of people start from ground zero to build strength and confidence, find their lost power, and feel the magic inside themselves
+I know this because, in over a decade of teaching aerial fitness, I rarely get a new client who doesn’t preface their arrival with an email or phone call expressing this concern.
+Feel free to call any time but, rest assured, we have tried and tested curriculum for total beginners of all ages and fitness levels!
+Our classes have helped dozens of people start from ground zero to build strength and confidence, find their lost power, and feel the magic inside themselves!

 Since you’re reading this, chances are you’re in the contemplation stage of your journey toward becoming your best self.
 You might be wondering: